triviality/old_blog_that_supports_sage/README.md

  - [How I Created a Beautiful and Minimal Blog Using Jekyll, Github Pages, and poole](http://joshualande.com/jekyll-github-pages-poole/)
  - [Alphabetizing Jekyll Page Tags In Pure Liquid (Without Plugins)](http://blog.lanyonm.org/articles/2013/11/21/alphabetize-jekyll-page-tags-pure-liquid.html)

+Everything else below is from the original Jekyll Now project and is not written by me.

 # Jekyll Now

 **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))